Governance

 Who sets cyber risk tolerance?

-Senior leadership and governing bodies, with informed input from risk and technical teams.
+Senior leadership and governing bodies usually set it, with informed input from risk, technical, operational, and security teams.

 Why do tolerance statements fail?